The agent shouldn't work for the vendor. It should work for you.

 | Rate limits | Governor limits, API rate caps, per-object query ceilings.
 Designed to protect the vendor’s multi-tenant infrastructure, not your workload. | No governor limits.
 Single-tenant, purpose-built capacity.
 Scale compute to match demand. |

-Putting an agent on top of Salesforce is like hiring a brilliant assistant and telling them they can only use one filing cabinet, during business hours, 100 times per day.
+Putting an agent on top of a legacy SaaS platform is like hiring a brilliant assistant and telling them they can only use one filing cabinet, during business hours, and only for tasks the landlord has pre-approved.
 We give the agent the whole building.

 The contractual layer matters too.
-SAP's April 2026 API policy (version 4/2026) prohibits autonomous and generative AI systems from sequencing API calls against SAP except through SAP-endorsed pathways.
-If your strategy depends on third-party AI agents reading your SAP data and taking action on it, the architectural choice is now also a contractual one.
-Expect comparable moves from other major vendors.
+Major SaaS and ERP vendors are beginning to publish API policies that prohibit autonomous and generative AI systems from sequencing API calls against their platforms except through vendor-endorsed pathways.
+If your strategy depends on third-party AI agents reading your data out of an incumbent platform and taking action on it, prepare to be charged even more.

 Spec-Driven Development